xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Access_Control_Request_Method($string)`

-Returns the method name, or `null` if the value is invalid.
+Returns the method name, or `null` if the field value is invalid.

 ### `HTTPHeader::Age($string)`

-Returns a non-negative integer representing a time delta in seconds, or `null` if the value is invalid.
+Returns a non-negative integer representing a time delta in seconds, or `null` if the field value is invalid.

 ### `HTTPHeader::Allow($string)`

-Returns an array of method names, or `null` if the value is invalid.
+Returns an array of method names, or `null` if the field value is invalid.

 Example: